Lesson 2a - Diatonic Scales

 Intuiting tonality

-But most people first learn music as part of performing; not as some esoteric counting and numbering system.
+But most people first learn music while performing; not as some esoteric counting and numbering system.
 You already do this instinctively when you listen to music.
 If you have participated in any amount of musical performance, you can likely tell the difference between a major and minor tonalities–even if you don’t know the names–simply by hearing the piece.
 People will often reduce these concepts to a relatable emotion such as “happy” versus “sad”, but these tonalities encompass a wide variety of musical styles and responses.
 You don’t need to know the exact pitches, nor do you need to know the name of the primary pitch of the key.
 Instead, you intuit the relationships in pitch collection by hearing the relative distance between pitches.
 We will discuss our system for labeling intervals in the next unit, but to do so, we need a system that demonstrates the distances between pitches in relation to a tonal center, without having to refer to the letter system and a key name.

 This clip of Bobby McFerrin working with a crowd of scientists demonstrates our ability to intuit musical scales beautifully.
 Notice that he never needs words to explain the relationships, but instead builds a relationships to the first pitch in the spontaneous composition.